-These components are referred to as 1) the nozzle, 2) the diffuser, and 3) the internal housing.
-The nozzle and diffuser are removable items, generally screwed into the internal housing.
-On larger units the nozzle and diffuser are attached to the internal housing by an internal flange arrangement.
+These components are referred to as 1) the nozzle, 2) the internal diffuser, 3) the internal housing and 4) the main diffuser.
+The nozzle and the internal diffuser are removable items, generally screwed into the internal housing.
+At large VTD sizes (typically above 12"), the nozzle and internal diffuser are welded to the internal housing as the use of screw threads becomes impractical at larger thread sizes.